connectrpc/connectrpc.com/src/content/docs/docs/kotlin/generating-code.md

 [in the Buf Schema Registry](https://buf.build/connectrpc/eliza/file/main:connectrpc/eliza/v1/eliza.proto) (BSR).

-The `rpc` keyword stands for Remote Procedure Call — an API method that can be invoked remotely.
+The `rpc` keyword stands for Remote Procedure Call, an API method that can be invoked remotely.
 The schema is a contract between the server and client, and it precisely defines how data is exchanged.

-The schema comes to life by generating code.
-For the server, an interface is generated, and the engineer can focus on filling the methods with business logic.
-For the client, there really isn't anything more to do — the engineer can simply call the client methods, rely on the generated types for compile-time type-safety and serialization, and focus on the application logic.

 ## Remote plugins